amgarton47/CS62data-structures/TimingArrayList_Lab/project/README.md

 ## Your Program

 Once you have everything setup, create a new class `ArrayListTimer` and specify its package to be `arraylist`.
+To do this, right-click on the `arraylist` package and then select `New->Class` and enter `ArrayListTimer` as the class name.

 `ArrayListTimer` will simply contain the `main` method and a few other static methods: